i-VRESSE/haddock3-webapp/deploy/arq/README.md

 ## Cpu usage

-The webapp is configured run a single haddock3 job at a time.
+The webapp is configured to run a single haddock3 job at a time, later jobs will be queued.
-The haddock3 job will use 4 cpu cores.
+Each haddock3 job will use 4 cpu cores.

 To better use your hardware, you can configure the deployment in 2 places

 1. In the docker-compose.yml file, change the `HADDOCK3_NCORES` value of the `haddock3` service to increase the number of cores used by a single haddock3 job.
 2. In the bartender-config.yaml file, change `max_jobs` to increase the number of jobs that can be run at the same time.

 ## Alternative versions

-The command above uses the latest released version or main branch of the repositories.
+The commands above uses the latest released version of the repositories.
 If you are interested in using a different version of the repositories, for example if you want to try out a feature in a haddock3 pull request, you can change the version of each repository by setting environment variables.